twom/concu/README.md

 [![CircleCI](https://circleci.com/gh/twom/concu/tree/master.svg?style=svg)](https://circleci.com/gh/twom/concu/tree/master)

 # concu
-A simple method wrapper for concurrent (asynchronous) processing of data series in javascript.
+A simple method wrapper for concurrent processing of an array in javascript.

 # Introduction
 The Concu library helps you processing series of data (typically an array) by chunking your data in smaller bits and concurrently processing these chunks.